junghochoi-umd/cryptography-cmsc414fall2022/README.md

    block.

-   Using the OpenSSL package in C, encrypt the contents of the provided file message2.txt with AES-256 given the key and IV as specified.
+   Using the OpenSSL package in C, encrypt the contents of the file specified on the command line with AES-256 given the key and IV as specified.
 This ciphertext should be written to a binary file named cipher2.out, though you do not need to read this back in, unless you want to.
 Then, use SHA256 to hash this ciphertext